farr/tlb/tlb.typ

     #link("mailto:", "wfarr@flatironinstitute.org")
 ]])

-#align(center, [
-    *Abstract*\
-    I derive a condition on the difference between two gravitational waveforms that is sufficient to guarantee that they will furnish equivalent parameter estimates in a Bayesian analysis.
+#text(10pt)[*Abstract*---I derive a condition on the difference between two gravitational waveforms that is sufficient to guarantee that they will furnish equivalent parameter estimates in a Bayesian analysis.
 The condition is that the log-likelihood difference between the two waveforms at the same point in parameter space is small.
-I show that this condition is equivalent to the difference between the two waveforms being small compared to the signal-to-noise ratio of the waveforms; the condition does not require that either waveform be a good model for any signal in the data.
+I show that this condition is equivalent to the difference between the two waveforms being small compared to the signal-to-noise ratio of the waveforms; the condition does not require that either waveform be a good model for any signal in the data.]
-])

 = Introduction